-While software is taking over the world, artificial intelligence (AI) is exploding.
+While software development is taking over the world, artificial intelligence (AI) is exploding.
 Intelligent robots have become such an integral part of our everyday lives that we would be in serious trouble if we had to spent 1 day trying to carry out our day-to-day functions without them.
 Not only are they integrated into our everyday lives, but they are so in a way that makes them almost seem human.
 21st century robots are becoming so human that they can play board games, paint pictures, write music and compose songs, diagnose cancer, and even tell us jokes or explain to us how to find true love.
 Machine learning takes this computer brain to a whole new level, allowing machines to ‘learn’ using data, without an explicit algorithm.

 So what does this mean to the software development community?
 If robots are developing personalities, why couldn’t they develop the ability to reproduce - or write code?
 Well, they can.
 Tesla director and Stanford Computer Science Ph.D. student, Andrej Karpathy demonstrated this in 2015, when he used Recurrent Neural Networks to generate code.
 Trained with 400 MB of Linux repository, the RNN created in 1 night, code including functions, function decorations, parameters, variables, loops, correct indents, opened and closed brackets – and the code even comments.
 There were mistakes.
 But nevertheless this is a huge step for AI – a movement toward an age when we won’t really be writing code anymore, per se; but rather just “finding data and feeding it into machine learning systems.”1